cameronneylon/barcelona-declaration-website/content/signatories.md

 +++

 Organizations that wish to sign the Declaration are welcome to reach out to [contact@barcelona-declaration.org](mailto:contact@barcelona-declaration.org "mailto:contact@barcelona-declaration.org").

+The {{< download "/downloads/barcelonadeclaration_signatories_supporters.csv" "list of signatories and supporters (with ROR IDs)" >}} is also available in csv-format.

 {{< rawhtml >}}
 </br>